Wearable devices help people 'feel' sounds in their environment

 Neosensory's wrist devices provide vibrational feedback for sounds

 What would it be like if you could feel sounds like doorbells ringing, alarm clocks buzzing, and water faucets accidentally left dripping?

-A new device that turns sound into dynamic patterns of vibrations does just that, and it's helping those who are deaf or hard-of-hearing access vital information in a unique way.
-Neosensory Buzz, a wearable device resembling a wristwatch, mimics the ear’s cochlea by sending vibrations via the nervous system to the brain, effectively creating another sensory channel to the brain’s auditory processing center.
-(It can be worn by people who don't have hearing loss, too.)
+New devices that turn sound into dynamic patterns of vibrations do just that, and they're helping those who are deaf or hard-of-hearing access vital information in a unique way.
+The company Neosensory now offers several wearable devices resembling a wristwatch that mimic the ear’s cochlea by sending vibrations via the nervous system to the brain, effectively creating another sensory channel to the brain’s auditory processing center.
+(They can be worn by people who don't have hearing loss, too.)

 Turning sound into unique vibrations

 Dr. David Eagleman, PhD, a Stanford University neuroscientist, and co-founder of Neosensory Dr. Scott Novich, PhD, began researching sensory substitutions for the Deaf in 2013.
 The technology they build essentially focuses on sending data streams to the brain through the sense of touch, known as haptic feedback.